zsparal/api-documentation/source/guides/mollie-components/overview.rst

 :doc:`Create Payment API </reference/v2/payments-api/create-payment>` or
 :doc:`/reference/v2/orders-api/create-order`.

-Depending on various factors, the payment will either be completed immediately or you will get a ``_links.checkout`` URL where your customer can perform the 3-D Secure authentication.
+Once you have created a payment or order, you should redirect your customer to the URL in the ``_links.checkout`` property from the response.
+This link is where your customer can perform the 3-D Secure authentication.
 If the customer authenticates successfully, the payment is completed.

 Implementation steps